-These services include preliminary study, including x-rays, diagnostic casts and treatment plan, active treatments and retention appliance.
+These services are available for covered Dependent children under age 19 and include preliminary study, including x-rays, diagnostic casts and treatment plan, active treatments and retention appliance.
+Services will include fixed or cemented appliances for tooth guidance or to control harmful habits.

-Payments for comprehensive orthodontic treatments are made in installments upon receipt of claim.
+Payments for comprehensive full-banded orthodontic treatments are made in installments upon receipt of claim.
+Initial payment will not exceed 1/3 of the total charges for the entire course of orthodontic treatment.